 I see too many people who bought into the hype of non-invasive procedures only to be disappointed and still require properly performed surgery.

-Normally, eyes will be able to close post-eyelid surgery It is a common perception that people are unable to close the eyes after eyelid surgery.
+Normally, eyes will be able to close post-eyelid surgery.
+It is a common perception that people are unable to close their eyes after eyelid surgery.
 Although this may be true temporarily in procedures such as ptosis surgery (drooping eyelid muscle) or when eyelid surgery is combined with significant eyebrow lifting surgery, it is normal for the eyes to be able to close comfortably.

 It is normal for there to be some decrease in tear production after eyelid surgery so it is a good idea to have contact lens lubricating drops.
 Of course it’s important not to stretch the eyelids to place the contact lenses and to make sure your hands and contact lenses are sterile.